caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 The process of change that our simple model describes is similar to compound interest.
 We have something in hand, apply a process to it, then take the output and apply that same process again.
 Over and over.
 In the case of compound interest, that something is money and the process is growth.
 In the case of our model, the something is a DNA site and the process is mutation.
-In both cases, we take is inputs a starting state, a rate of change, and an amount of time, and provide as an output get the expected end state.
+In both cases, we take as inputs a starting state, a rate of change, and an amount of time, and as an output get the expected end state.
 To get the expected end state as a function of time elapsed, given a rate of change, we can use exponential functions.
 For example, here is the exponential function for calculating a balance at time $B(t)$ given the initial balance $B_0$ and an interest rate $r$:

 \begin{equation}
   B\left(t\right) = B_0 e^{r t}